theodds/2024-ISBA-Short/README.md

-This repository contains code for reproducing some of the examples from the 2024 ISBA BART short course.
+This repository contains code for reproducing some of the examples presented at the 2024 ISBA World Meeting BART short course.
+To run these examples, you will likely need to install BART software.

 # BART R Packages